yxnan/l4d2-mutation-creator/README.md

 # Note

-This program requires VPK Pack Tool：
+This program requires VPK Pack Tool and VSLib：
-Extract `vpk-pack-tool.zip` to the same directory of exe
+Extract `util.zip` to the same directory of exe